Torkfin/CryptoCluster/README.md

 5. Based on your findings, make a brief (1-2 sentences) recommendation to your clients.
 Can the cryptocurrencies be clustered together?
 If so, into how many clusters?

 Based on my analysis, the cryptocurrencies can be clustered into 4 to 5 clusters.
-Analysis from PCA using diffrent preservation % suggesed 4-5 clusters pretty consistently.
+Analysis from PCA using diffrent preservation % suggesed 4-5 clusters of currencies consistently.